 - Document – Any information produced as outputs of POSMS and POEMS procedures, in any medium e.g. paper, electronic, photographic;

 - Record – Any document that states results achieved or provides evidence of activities performed.
-At a Project Team level this may include monitoring results, audit records etc.
+At a Delivery Team level this may include monitoring results, audit records etc.

 Many documents should be reviewed and updated throughout the lifetime of the project and are likely to move through several reviewed versions during the life of the system e.g. Register of Environmental Standards.
 However, records are static and fixed in time.
 Records are not revised and updated e.g. waste management licences, monitoring results.